resaba-kaypee/reactjs-bugtracker/README.md

-# reactjs-BugTracker
+# About BugTracker
-Track issues with Bug Tracker
+It is Node.js Express MongoDB React + Hooks App where you can create a project and track down issues

 # Technologies
-* Created an express api \(Mongodb for database, Node, Express\)
+* Node.js
+* Express js
+* MongoDB + Mongoose for database
+* Bcrypt to hash password
 * JSON web token for authentication and protect routes
-* Used React Hooks for managing state \(useReducer, useContext\)
-* Used express-validator to validate the data that being sent to DB
+* Express-validator to validate the data that being sent to DB
+* React + Hooks for client

 ### Features
+* Create projects
+* View projects status
+* Reister a new user or admin
+* Assign users to a project
+* Report issues to specific project
+* Track issue progress
 * Designed using Bootstrap 4
-* Create projects and tracks bugs
-* Add | Edit issues with Bootstrap modals
+* Create, read, update or delete issues/projects with Bootstrap modals
 * Filterable issue and projects list
+* Log-in and register form validation with custom react hooks
-* Register | Log-in | Log-out system that use JWT for authentication
+* Register, log-in, log-out system that use JWT for authentication
-* Register | Log-in form validation

 # Update history
 ## Version 1.0.1